Honest Products

 Fresh Milk

-All of PCC’s fresh milk is certified organic or comes from cows raised on non-GMO feed.
-All our dairy farmers raise their cows on pasture without ionophores or other antibiotics endemic in the dairy industry.
+PCC sells fresh milk that is certified organic or comes from cows raised on non-GMO feed.
+The dairy farms who we source milk from raise their cows on pasture without ionophores or other antibiotics that are endemic in the dairy industry.
 Several brands are from cows bred to produce A2 beta-casein, which some believe makes dairy more digestible.

 PCC Fresh Milk Standard >